Last updated on August 9, 2023

 - USB-C to HDMI adapters are supported

-Note: Currently the BYOD Mode feature will only support High Speed (USB 2.0) data transfer rates due to temporary software limitations, however, it is recommended to use Super Speed (USB 3.0) cabling to enable the use of Super Speed connectivity in the future when software updates permit.
-USB 2.0 (aka High Speed) is compatible with this feature, and will continue to be compatible even after USB 3.0 (aka Super Speed) support is released.
+*Note: The BYOD Mode feature will only support High Speed (USB 2.0) data transfer rates currently due to temporary software limitations.
+However, it is recommended to use Super Speed (USB 3.0) cabling to enable the use of Super Speed connectivity in the future when device software updates permit.
+USB 2.0 (aka High Speed) will continue to be compatible even after USB 3.0 (aka Super Speed) support is released.

 Step 1: Enable BYOD Mode